Ganymede-Bio/website-docusaurus/docs/Nodes.md

     return df_out
 ```

-Below the  the _execute_ function corresponds to the green box labeled "User-defined python" in the schematic of the _node_ above.
-This

 :::tip

 More than 1 query can be specified as input; to do so, specify multiple queries as semicolon-delimited query strings.